 Conducting regular tests and maintenance on backup systems is important for ensuring their integrity and functionality when needed.
 This can involve simulating failure scenarios, verifying data integrity, and testing the recovery process to ensure backups can be reliably restored when necessary.

-3. Duplicate Systems
+3. Deploy Redundant Systems

 Duplicating critical network components, such as switches, routers, and firewalls, can provide redundancy and failover capabilities, minimizing the impact of individual device failures.
 By having redundant devices configured and ready to take over, businesses can quickly recover from hardware failures without significant downtime.

-4. Use Parallel Connections
+4. Add Parallel Network Connections

 Implementing parallel connections between network devices and components can create alternative paths for data transmission, ensuring continuous connectivity even if one link fails.
 This can involve using multiple internet service providers, deploying redundant network links, or implementing load-balancing techniques to distribute traffic across multiple paths.

-5. Protect Against Threats
+5. Safeguard Against Threats

 Safeguarding the network against physical threats, such as natural disasters or unauthorized access, and cyber threats, like malware or DDoS attacks, is critical for maintaining network availability and ensuring business continuity.
 This can involve implementing access controls, security measures, and an incident response plan to mitigate the impact of potential threats.